 VHL Familial Phenotypes

 Four clinical types of VHL have been described.
-In 1991, researchers classified VHL as type 1 (without pheochromocytoma) and type 2 (with pheochromocytoma).
-In 1995, VHL type 2 was further subdivided into type 2A (with pheochromocytoma, but without renal cell carcinoma [RCC]) and type 2B (with pheochromocytoma and RCC).
-In 2001, VHL type 2C (with isolated pheochromocytoma, but without hemangioblastoma or RCC) was reported.
+In 1991, researchers classified VHL as type 1 (without PHEOs) and type 2 (with PHEOs).
+In 1995, VHL type 2 was further subdivided into type 2A (with PHEOs, but without renal cell carcinoma [RCC]) and type 2B (with PHEOs and RCC).
+In 2001, VHL type 2C (with isolated PHEOs, but without hemangioblastoma or RCC) was reported.
 These specific VHL phenotypes are summarized in Table 2.